 With all of these great cards, it is no surprise that Mono-Red Prowess burn is a top-tier deck that can end games on turn four.
-Its fast-paced and easily to learn as well as, most importantly, fun to play!
+It’s fast-paced and easy to learn as well as, most importantly, fun to play!

 How to play against Prowess